treeverse/lakeFS/docs/integrations/databricks.md

 ### lakeFS for Databricks <span class="badge">Cloud</span> <span class="badge">Enterprise</span>

-An all-in-one solution that provides a seamless integration between lakeFS and Unity Catalog.
+lakeFS for Databricks provides a seamless integration between lakeFS and Unity Catalog.
+Its primary benefits over the integration offered by lakeFS open-source are:
+- Table Write support
+- Native Unity Catalog interaction: Instead of reading/writing from lakeFS path, use SQL to directly access data stored in Unity catalog
+- Advanced Serverless warehouse support: lakeFS can work with anything serverless - SQL warehouse or Serverless notebooks.

 For more information, visit the lakeFS for Databricks [page](https://lakefs.io/lakefs-for-databricks/).

 ## Delta Lake

-lakeFS can be used with Delta Lake to provide a versioned view of the data and the Delta Lake metadata.
+lakeFS supports Delta Lake tables, and it provides a versioned view of the data and the Delta Lake metadata.
 Read the [Delta Lake docs](./delta.md) for more information.